 To get the full report, including the list of the top regular suppliers to Central and Local Government in 2018, emailed directly to your inbox please provide your contact details at the bottom of this page.

 2018 was a turbulent year for government outsourcing.
-The collapse of major supplier Carillion in January put a spotlight on the role the private sector plays in supplying public services, and put pressure on the government to enact policies that would reduce risk in the supply chain.
+The collapse of strategic supplier Carillion in January put a spotlight on the role the private sector plays in supplying public services, and put pressure on the government to enact policies that would reduce risk in the supply chain.
 Carillion’s collapse also spooked investors, leading to a domino effect of profit warnings and steep share price declines for many of the biggest names in government outsourcing.

 In this context, here at Tussell we've analysed public procurement trends in 2018 to see how all of these events have impacted the UK market.
 Read on for the highlights, or provide your details at the bottom of the page to get the full report - including the top suppliers to both Central and Local Government - delivered straight to your inbox.